RichardKnop/machinery/README.md

 `TaskResult` represents a return value of a processed task.

-`TaskState` struct will be serialized and stored every time a task state changes.
+`TaskState` struct will be serialised and stored every time a task state changes.

 `TaskStateGroup` is used for keeping a state of group of tasks.